Robert Lucas (governor): Personal life

 He married Elizabeth Brown, his landlord's daughter, on April 4, 1810.
 The couple had a daughter, Minerva, in 1811.
 Elizabeth died in 1812.
 He remarried, to Friendly Ashley Summer, on March 7, 1816.

 Death and legacy

 Lucas died in Iowa City and was buried in Oakland Cemetery in Iowa City, Iowa.

-Lucas' retirement house in Iowa City, Plum Grove, is maintained by the state as a monument to Lucas.
+Lucas's retirement house in Iowa City, Plum Grove, is maintained by the state as a monument to Lucas.